 Three years later, in 1936, the extravagant and elaborate fan dances of local favorite, Sally Rand, brought new life to the dark building.
 She called it the Music Box, and swanky city dwellers would dance the night away there for the next decade.

 With the end of World War II, the Music Box turned out its lights.
 Blanco’s reopened in 1948 as a jazz club.
 In the 1950s, the premises were taken over by members of the Moose Lodge.
 The building went into an ignominious decline that hit bottom when the building was condemned by city building inspectors.
 A last-minute reprieve saved it from demolition, and the tarnished interior was revamped as a short-lived French restaurant named Charles (after the proprietor, Robert Charles).
 It was not until 1972, when the Great American Music Hall opened, that happy music lovers filled the hall once more.

 Since then the Great American Music Hall has hosted artists ranging from Duke Ellington, Sarah Vaughan and Count Basie to Van Morrison, the Grateful Dead, Arcade Fire, Patti Smith and Godspeed You!
 Black Emperor.

 Great American Music Hall is all ages, 6 and up!
 We are also wheelchair accessible, please call with any questions concerning ADA accommodations.

 Great American Music Hall

 Box Office & Ticketing

-The GAMH Box Office is open only on show nights.
+The GAMH box office is open from 6pm-close on show nights.

 There is no service charge on tickets purchased at the box office.